-Extended Certificate or Diploma in Health and Social Care
+Level 3 AAQ Extended Certificate in Health and Social Care

 Health and Social Care is one of the fastest growing sectors which means that health courses have excellent graduate employability rates because they are in high demand.

 The level 3 course allows you to develop skills in a wide range of potential career possibilities and an excellent progression to study at Level 4/5 at university.

 Courses and careers you can progress onto include: Counselling, Paramedic and job roles in the NHS, Dentist technician, Health Promotion, Educational support work, Social Work specialising in children early years teacher, adults with additional needs, older service users etc, Probation and Police, Youth and Community Work, Nursery Nurse and Child Care and many more within this sector.

-- · Building Positive Relationships in Health and Social - · Equality, Diversity and Rights in Health and Social - Health, Safety and Security in Health and Social Care, - · Anatomy and Physiology for Health and Social care - Nutrition for Health - Sexual health, reproduction, and early development stages.
+- Building Positive Relationships in Health and Social Care. - Equality, Diversity and Rights in Health and Social Care. - Health, Safety and Security in Health and Social Care. - Anatomy and Physiology for Health and Social care - · Nutrition for Health - Sexual health, reproduction, and early development stages. - · Person Centred Approaches.